There has been a lot of debate about whether businesses should be a force for good, or should simply make money for shareholders.

 Although not all entrepreneurs could be considered a conscious business, I believe that many are, and are eagerly looking for ways to connect and expand their business to make a bigger impact.

-If you are inspired by the thought of connecting with the millions of conscious entrepreneurs globally, attend one of our events.
+If you are inspired by the thought of connecting with the millions of conscious entrepreneurs globally, attend one of our free virtual events.

 Take this quiz to find out if you're a conscious entrepreneur: CLICK HERE!